Islandora/documentation/docs/contributing/committers.md

 ## Committers

-The following is an alphabetized list of the current Islandora committers:
+The following is an alphabetized list of the current Islandora CLAW committers:

 | Name                        | Organization                      | irc nick    |
 |-----------------------------|-----------------------------------|-------------|